Contact Wasserstein Geodesics for Non-Conservative Schr\"odinger Bridges: ResNet Parameterization for Discrete Geodesics

 to a batch of samples.
 As discussed in Sec.~\ref{sec:preliminaries}, the Fisher information $I({\rho}^{t_k}_\theta)$ in the potential energy originates from the entropy regularization in the SB formulation and does not require explicit computation.
 Its effect is implicitly captured by the entropy-regularized Wasserstein distance.
 Therefore, evaluating $\Phi^{t_k}$ reduces to computing the scalar functions $H$ and $U$, along with estimating the entropy term $\log(2 {\rho}^{t_k}_\theta) \, {\rho}^{t_k}_\theta$, which is the computational bottleneck.
 This term can be estimated using a $k$-NN entropy estimator with time complexity $\mathcal{O}(D \, N \log N)$~\citep{biophysica2040031}.
 Considering all components, and given that $K \geq M$, the overall time complexity becomes,

 Our method demonstrates highly favorable scaling properties, offering a significant advantage over existing approaches.
-Notably, its computational complexity scales linearly with data dimensionality $D$ and nearly linearly with the batch size $N$.
-This stands in stark contrast to existing methods like~\citep{hong2025trajectory}, which scale quadratically in $N$ and potentially exponentially in $D$.
-Furthermore, our model's performance is only weakly influenced by the number of marginals and it circumvents the expensive outer iteration loops required for convergence in methods like~\citep{chen2023deep, shen2025multimarginal}.
+Notably, its computational complexity scales linearly with data dimensionality $D$ and nearly linearly with the batch size $N$. { Furthermore, our model's performance is only weakly influenced by the number of marginals and it circumvents the expensive outer iteration loops.
+This stands in stark contrast to existing methods, as elaborated next: \begin{itemize} \item \cite{hong2025trajectory} scales quadratically in $N$ and exponentially in $D$, with time complexity,

+where $T_{\text{iter}}$ denotes the number of Belief Propagation iterations required for convergence, and $\alpha$ is a parameter determined by the order of the Gaussian process and structural assumptions on their representation basis. \item \cite{chen2023deep} proposed a method with time complexity,

+where $T_{\text{iter}}$ denotes the number of Bregman iterations needed for convergence.
+The quadratic dependence on $2D$ arises from the state space being doubled by incorporating velocity, which comes at the cost of computational efficiency. \item \cite{shen2025multimarginal} employed a score-matching SB solver \citep{vargas2021solving} for the mmSB problem with computational complexity,

+where $T_{\text{iter}}$ again denotes the number of Bregman iterations needed for convergence, with reported values between $2000$ and $4000$.
+Although the method is nearly linear in both $N$ and $D$, it depends explicitly on the number of intermediate marginals $M$ and suffers from additional outer-loop iterations. \end{itemize}

+As highlighted in this analysis, our CWG method advances the state of the art as a remarkably efficient computational approach: it scales linearly in all relevant terms and does not require iterations.
+The baselines \citep{shi2023diffusion, bortoli2024schrodinger, liu2024generalized} do not explicitly report their computational efficiency, so the comparison with our method is addressed empirically in the experiments. }